Sermio/Subasta_forestal/README.md

 Here's the link to the PlayStore: https://play.google.com/store/apps/details?id=note.sbs_app&hl=en

-The Subasta Forestal application is an intuitive technology platform designed for those interested in buying or selling wood.
+The Subasta Forestal application is an intuitive technology platform designed for those interested in buying or selling wood. <strong>The visual design of the app was provided by the client to be followed accordingly.</strong>

 This application is aimed at both PROPERTY OWNERS (individuals and forestry communities) and BUYERS (self-employed individuals and companies).